umutbayrak/Learning-R---Descriptive-Statistics/README.md

 While in many countries, Ph.D. students must pay a substantial registration fee for the training they receive, here they are for the large part not only paid living expenses but an actual full salary.
-For governments and policy makers who thus support the ph.d. students financially, this begs the question as to how well the current system works, is it (cost)eective?
+For governments and policy makers who thus support the ph.d. students financially, this begs the question as to how well the current system works, is it (cost)effective?
 Against this background, SOOI, an Interuniversity consortium grant was awarded by the Flemish government.
 In the context of SOOI, Ghent university focused on studying the trajectory of Ph.D.s, doctoral careers and the mobility of researchers.